 Download our Nursery Welcome booklet

-Children whose fifth birthday falls on or after the 1st September are admitted into the Reception year in the main school from the start of the Autumn Term.
-During the first half term an induction programme is planned which enables children to feel secure, confident and able to adapt to the longer school day.
+Children whose 5th birthday falls on or after 1st September are admitted into the Reception year in the main school from the start of the Autumn term.
+During the first half term an induction programme is planned which enables the children to feel secure, confident and able to adapt to the longer school day.